iobeam/coreos-kubernetes/README.md

     vagrant up

-and this will launch one master and one node where only the master runs etcd.
+and this will launch one master and two nodes where only the master runs etcd.
 Set a different number of Kubernetes nodes via the `NUM_NODES` environment variable, e.g.,: